 By brushing your dog, you help get rid of the fluffy undercoat and allow air to circulate around the dog’s skin, which is one of your dog’s natural cooling mechanisms.

 Helping your dog shed his undercoat can also help the skin stay drier, which in turn can help prevent skin complications from insect bites and hot spots.
-Give your buddy a daily brush to help keep him cool and comfy.
+Give your buddy a daily brush to help keep him or her cool and comfy.

 Shaving: should you?